Under the SNAP rules, you are considered disabled only if you receive one of the following benefits:

 If you receive EAEDC or TAFDC cash assistance, in order to meet the SNAP disability criteria you must meet the SSI standards of disability.
 DTA uses the Disability Evaluation Service (DES) at UMass Medical School.
 When DES reviews disabilities, they code recipients based on the severity of disability.
 Individuals that meet SSI standards are given the following codes on the DES Decision Tracking Form sent to DTA: codes 100, 110, 120, or 130 on their “Determination Tracking Form.”

 Be sure to ask DTA what the DES decision code is on your case if it would make a difference in your qualifying for SNAP or in the SNAP math.

-To get a disability determination, fill out the 10 page MassHealth Adult Disability Supplement, and each of the Medical Records Release Forms.
-Send this full document to:
+To get a disability determination, fill out the MassHealth Adult Disability Supplement, and each of the Medical Records Release Forms.
+Send the full document to: